LGBT-Friendly Massage Therapy by MADS ANANDA LODAHL (certified massage therapist)

 What is massage good for?

-Massage can be beneficial for example by:
+Massage can be beneficial by:

-- pain in shoulder, neck, back and lower back
+- pain in shoulder, neck, and back

 - tenderness, fatigue, stiffness and exhaustion